sandstreamdev/std/README.md

 ###### Questions

-- How to check if user wants to open a new tab using history API?
+- How to check if the user wants to open a new tab using history API?

 ##### prevent